 Explore history in Washington D.C.

 What to do: If you’re looking for a spring break with an educational spin, head to nation’s Capital.
 There are plenty of family-friendly museums, including the National Museum of Natural History, the National Postal Museum, and the National Air and Space Museum.
 Kids will also love the Washington Monument, Lincoln Memorial, and of course, a trip to see the White House.
 Take a break from all of the history to visit the Smithsonian National Zoo, and United States Botanic Garden too.
+Read about our trip to Washington DC with kids here.

 Where to stay: The Mandarin Oriental Washington DC is in the perfect place to explore the city with little ones in tow; it’s within walking distance to all of the main attractions you’ll want to visit as well as being close to the Metro.
 Service and accommodations are also excellent.
 Book your trip HERE.